Gold Coast Chicago: 18+ Reasons Why You Must Visit

-Whether you’re visiting the Windy City for a couple of days or you’ve lived in Chicago your entire life, you don’t want to miss out on one of the city’s most exciting neighborhoods — the Gold Coast!
+Whether you’re visiting the Windy City for a couple days, or you’ve lived in Chicago your entire life, you don’t want to miss out on one of the city’s most exciting neighborhoods — the Gold Coast!
 Nestled along the shores of Lake Michigan, the Gold Coast is one of the most affluent neighborhoods in the city with gorgeous stately homes and restaurants that make foodies stand in line for hours.
 Still not convinced?
 Here are a few reasons to head over to the Gold Coast neighborhood and begin exploring today!

-You can’t even think about Chicago without dreaming of its world-famous Chicago-style pizza.
+You can’t think about Chicago without dreaming of its world-famous Chicago-style pizza.
 With their deep-dishes, buttery crusts, layers of gooey cheese, and rich sauces on top, Lou Malnati’s is considered one the best bakers of this iconic pizza.

 Located in the heart of the neighborhood, right on the Magnificent Mile, the Old Chicago Water Tower is a stunning and historic Gold Coast sight.
 Put into use in 1896, this is the second oldest water tower in the United States.